-Since then, we have transformed what started as a meals service into a multi-faceted effort to help homeless youth build and sustain a life away from the streets.
-Hosea seeks to provide a safe place to meet the basic needs of homeless youth and offer hope, friendship, referral services, job training and spiritual encouragement for those who are interested.
+Since then, we have transformed what started as a meals service into a multi-faceted effort to help homeless and at-risk youth build and sustain a life away from the streets.
+HYS seeks to provide a safe place to meet the basic needs of homeless and at-risk youth and offer hope, friendship, referral services, job training and spiritual encouragement for those who are interested.

-Hosea Youth Services has been focusing its attention on serving homeless youth in Lane County for over 20 years.
+HYS has been focusing its attention on serving homeless and at-risk youth in Lane County for over 20 years.
 However, HYS and others in our community, have recently been asking the question: what if we were to meet youth before they spent a night on the street?

-This has led us to widen our focus to include housing for youth who are at-risk but not currently homeless, as well as develop programs to include this demographic of youth.
-We are excited about this because if we can prevent youth from ever spending time on the streets, we can truly see lives changed and homelessness decreased in our county.
+This has led us to widen our focus to include helping develop program for housing for youth who are at-risk but not currently homeless, as well as develop programs to include this demographic of youth.
+If we can prevent youth from ever spending time on the streets, we can truly see lives changed and homelessness decreased in our county.

 Who We Serve

 The youth we serve are young people between the ages of 16 and 24 who are without a safe, stable place to sleep and often are not living as part of a family with a responsible parent figure.